UniBreakfast/node-web-server-with-stuff/README.md

 ## Static File Serving

-The server serves static files from the `publicPath` directory and those in subdirectories.
+The server serves static files from the `publicPath` directory and its subdirectories.
 When a request is made to a URL, the server looks for a corresponding file there.

 For example, with `publicPath` set to `/public`, a request to `/about/page` (without extension specified) will look for:

-- `/public/about/page/index.html`.
+1. `/public/about/page/index.html`.
-- If no folder named `page` exists in `/public/about/`, it will look for file with name `page` there, without extension.
+2. If no folder named `page` exists in `/public/about/`, it will look for a file named `page` in that directory, without an extension.
-- If no file named `page` exists in `/public/about/`, it will look for `page.html`.
+3. If no file named `page` exists in `/public/about/`, it will look for `page.html`.
-- If there's no file named `page.html` either, it will serve the 404 page.
+4. If there's no file named `page.html` either, it will serve the 404 page.

 ## API Handlers

 API handlers are modules that process incoming API requests.
-Place your API handler modules in one or more directories specified by the `api` option (default one is `/api`).
+Place your API handler modules in one or more directories specified by the `api` option (default is `/api`).

 ### Endpoint Mapping